ramses-organisation/ramses-job-scripts/README.md

 The structure for this will be a GitHub repo containing the DB data and a few Python scripts to read the metadata registry.

-## Miscellaneous Notes

-- Should we add metadata describing the physics of the simulation?
-No
-- What elements from simDM should we think about integrating? (https://arxiv.org/pdf/1402.4744)